tranarchist1312/Sway-config/README.md

 # Sway-config
-my sway config
+this is a modified version of the default config.
-to use a sway config file, create a directory ~/.config/sway/ and copy the file into that directory
+To use a sway config file, create a directory ~/.config/sway/ and copy the file into that directory